Looking for some hopping good fun to celebrate Easter this year?

 Although Dubai is in a Muslim country, make no mistake, just like Christmas, Easter is a big celebration in the local expat community that all have come to love.

-Whether you are big believers in the Easter Bunny still or simply look at it as a wonderful family opportunity to gather with your loved ones, there’s plenty going on around Dubai to help you celebrate this year in the sunshine.
+Whether you are big believers in the Easter Bunny still, or simply look at it as a wonderful family opportunity to gather with your loved ones, there’s plenty going on around Dubai to help you celebrate this year in the sunshine.

-Easter Dates for 2023
+Easter Dates for 2026

-Easter Sunday in 2023 will fall on Sunday, 9 April 2023.
-This is preceded by Good Friday on Friday, 7 April 2023.
+Easter Sunday in 2025 will fall on Sunday, 20 April 2025 (for Catholics and Orthodox Christians).
+This is preceded by Good Friday on Friday, 18 April 2025.

-Easter in Dubai During Ramadan 2023 (1444)
+Easter in Dubai During Ramadan?

-Easter | Ramadan (approx) | |
+| Easter | Ramadan (approx) | |

-2024 | Sunday 31 March | March 11 – April 10 |
+| 2024 | Sunday 31 March | March 11 – April 10 |

-2025 | Sunday 20 April | March 1 – March 31 |
+| 2025 | Sunday 20 April | March 1 – March 31 |

-2026 | Sunday 5 April | February 18 – March 18 |
+| 2026 | Sunday 5 April | February 18 – March 18 |

 Unlike Islamic religious dates, which aren’t confirmed until moon sightings occur, Easter is fixed in advance based on known moon cycles.